-The Indiana University Health Ball Memorial Hospital Internal Medicine Residency Program is a fully accredited program designed to provide a comprehensive experience in clinical internal medicine.
+The IU Health Ball Memorial Hospital Internal Medicine Residency Program is a fully accredited program designed to provide a comprehensive experience in clinical internal medicine.

 Watch: About Internal Medicine Residency